danlentz/cl-ctrie/readme.md

 _[function]_         `CTRIE-GET  (CTRIE KEY)`

+> Find the entry in CTRIE whose key is KEY and returns the associated value and T as multiple values, or returns NIL and NIL if there is no such entry.
+Entries can be added using SETF.

 _[function]_         `%LOOKUP  (INODE KEY LEVEL PARENT STARTGEN)`

 > The general concept of the procedure for finding a given key within